ragle/sudoku-solver/readme.markdown

 The algorithm only had to work for the most basic puzzles, so there is no recursive backtracking or brute force fallback.

-It also was a math assignment, not a software engineering assignment.
-The app here does not handle errors gracefully, or do anything other than exactly what the assignment called for.
+This was a math assignment, not a software engineering assignment.
+The app here does not handle errors gracefully, or do anything other than exactly what the problem set called for.

 ###Adventures in refactoring
 I actually busted this assignment out a few hours before it was due.
 The resulting code was an absolute nightmare.
 If you're feeling masochistic, you can have a look at [old_versions/prototype/sudoku.js](https://github.com/sanukcode/sudoku-solver/blob/master/old_versions/prototype/sudoku.js).